 Figure 2: Google Earth image showing the locality of the site.
-The proposed development will be an extension of the existing township located to the west.
+The proposed development will entail the formalisation of informal dwellings located on site.
+The Orange River is located approximately 750m west of the site and the R359 Road is located approximately 400m west of the site.